nodejs/node/doc/api/process.md

 added: v0.7.7
 -->

-The `process.execArgv' property returns the set of Node.js-specific command-line options passed when the Node.js process was launched.
+The `process.execArgv` property returns the set of Node.js-specific command-line options passed when the Node.js process was launched.
 These options do not appear in the array returned by the [`process.argv`][] property, and do not include the Node.js executable, the name of the script, or any options following